 It wasn’t my first time visiting the Museum of Innocence in Cukurcuma, a neighborhood in Beyoglu, not too far from the center of Istanbul.
 Back in 2016, I went there with my then-boyfriend as I brought Orhan Pamuk’s novel with me after I read it in 2012.
 Though I went there on my last day in Istanbul, it was on Monday, and the museum was closed when we went there.
+The Museum of Innocence is one of the books that could show you a glimpse of a foreign land, even when you’ve never been there before.

 So when I made Yalova my temporary home last year, I knew that I needed to prioritize the Museum of Innocence on top of everything else when I made my way to Istanbul at the time.
 Because of this, I decided to book an Airbnb in Beyoglu after visiting Ankara beforehand.